-Salisbury & Ram miss five match points to lose semi
+Skupski and Krawczyk retain mixed doubles title

 High-quality match ends in agonising defeat for Salisbury & Ram

+Ebden was due back on court for the mixed doubles final straight after the women's singles semi-finals but he was still playing against Salisbury and Ram when those finished.

+It initially looked like the men's doubles would be over much sooner.
 Salisbury and Ram were dominant on their way to taking the opening two sets and after recovering from a break down in the third to level for 4-4 they were just two games away from victory.

 The Briton was taken to deuce eight times in a marathon service game that took almost 15 minutes and they fended off four break points to hold and edge even closer to victory in what was a high quality encounter.